akuity/kargo/docs/docs/50-roadmap.md

 ---
-title: Roadmap
+sidebar_label: Roadmap
-Description: Kargo Roadmap
+Description: See what's on the roadmap of Kargo and find out more about the latest releases
 ---

-# Roadmap
+# Kargo Roadmap

 Over a series of releases, Kargo's maintainers intend to establish and settle into a predictable, but yet to be determined release cadence.